Getting started

 Instructor (in consultation with the academic department)

-• Consult with the department to review the class syllabus, course content, learning outcomes and assessment
+• Consults with the department to review the class syllabus, course content, learning outcomes and assessment methods

 • Grading and grade submission